 Often described as the offensive leader.
 This is the team’s fastest player and best dribbler.
 Their main objective is to steal the ball from the opposing team and run the ball to the scoring end of the court.

 This is the team’s best shooter.
-They are passed the ball often and excel at making 3-pointers and long shots.
+The other players pass them the ball often as they excel at making 3-pointers and long shots.

 Small forwards go where they are needed.
 They move around the court and are extremely versatile by nature.
 Small forwards are aggressive scorers and should be good at 3-pointers as well as layups and dunks.

 Power forwards play close to the hoop but also step back and take longer shots.
-The power forward is a hybrid position for a powerful player that can catch rebounds and pass/shoot well.
+The power forward is a hybrid position for a powerful player who can catch rebounds and pass/shoot well.

 The center is the defensive tank.
 They play close to the hoop.
 The center is oftentimes the tallest player who is able to block shots and collect rebounds.

 A basketball game is split into four 12-minute quarters.
-However, the clock is stopped for time-outs, fouls, halftime, and other reasons.
+However, the game doesn’t last exactly 48 minutes, as the clock is stopped for time-outs, fouls, and halftime, among other reasons.

 The game starts in the middle of the court with one player on each team in the center circle with the referee in between them.
 The referee throws the basketball into the air and both players jump up to gain possession of the ball.
 The team that gains possessions starts with the ball in the 4th quarter as well, while the losing team starts with the ball in the 2nd and 3rd quarters.

-In basketball, the ball is advanced down the court by dribbling (or bouncing) the ball with one hand.
+In basketball, the players advance the ball down the court by dribbling (or bouncing) the ball with one hand.
 If a player stops dribbling, they must either shoot the ball or pass it to another teammate.
-The ball cannot be carried in any circumstance and the ball must be dribbled from the top of the ball.
+Players absolutely CANNOT carry the ball in any circumstance, and players must dribble the ball from the top of the ball.

-A basketball court is divided into 2 halves.
-When a team advances with the ball past the half-court line, they are unable to pass or dribble the ball back across this line.
-Doing so will result in a backcourt violation and the opposing team will gain possession of the ball.
+As mentioned, a basketball court is divided into 2 halves.
+When a team advances with the ball past the half-court line, they cannot pass or dribble the ball back across this line.
+Doing so will result in a backcourt violation (more on violations below!) and the opposing team will gain possession of the ball.